 You can use the format for Sunday’s Spiritual Communion for daily worship and prayer.
 The Sunday Collect and scripture readings can be used throughout the week but if you prefer you might like to use the Gospel of the day - I will supply the scripture references for these.
 Also, please don’t forget the supreme value of praying the Rosary daily.

-Gospel readings for the First Week of Advent
+Gospel readings for the Second Week of Lent

 Bethany Food Bank Appeal